ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 **3.1.
 Learning Reflection**

-Write a brief note about the results of simulating a simple electric circuit by connecting components directly.. when a 9V battery is connected with a resister and the resister to switch and the switch to bulb and bulb to battry. the turning the switch  on and off trun the bulb to on and off,
+Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+When a 9V battery is connected with a resistor and the resistor to the switch and the switch to the bulb, and the bulb to the battery.
+Turning the switch  on and off turns the bulb on and off.

 ```